Oracle-Programming-School/.github/profile/README.md

 ### Alone, we can do so little; together, we can do so much.
 ### Helen Keller

+# Oracle-Programming-School is non-profit organization & community of developers and software engineers.
+Our primary goal is to help people in development and guide them in their career.
+In our community we share our techincal skills and discuss new technologies.

 It’s true – when you lend someone a helping hand, you feel a lot better about yourself, and you will likely learn something new.

 Helping others feels so rewarding because you know that you have contributed something very important to humanity.
 And what better way to help your fellow developers than to join one of the many developer communities out there?